-iSchool offers a wide range of music lessons for students ages 4 – 17.
+iSchool offers a wide range of music and art lessons for students of all ages.
 Our unique approach combines traditional techniques along with modern teaching methods.
 We believe the foundation for musical and artistic skill begins in the confines of the classroom where every student is matched with an ideal instructor taking into account personality, goals and ability.
-Education continues past the teaching studios and onto the stage where students are provided with several opportunities for and encouraged to participate in live performance.
+Education continues past the teaching studios and onto the stage where students are provided with several opportunities and are encouraged to participate in a live performance and art exhibition.
 Even our venues vary from Rock Clubs on Long Island to Concert Halls in NYC.
-It is during these times that students learn a great deal about themselves and there fellow performers.
+It is during these times that students learn a great deal about themselves and their fellow performers and artists.

 “Every wrong note you play will add 10 minutes to your practice time,” my father once told me.
 I was 7, living in China and working on a Mozart sonata.
 I didn’t finish my practice until midnight.
 Many nights like this followed.